Identify relevant keywords and integrate them into your site to improve your search engine ranking.

 - Your product - List each of your products or services, and add multiple words that describe it.
 Even if you don't sell items, your product is whatever someone receives by visiting your site, like information about parrots.

-- Your brand - List words that describe what your site and brand is about, like your company name, your industry, and your specialities.
+- Your brand - List words that describe what your site and brand is about, like your company name, your industry, and your specialties.

 - Competitors - Take a look at your competitors' websites.
 What words do they use?
 What words do they avoid?
 What words do you search for when looking for their sites?